Frequently asked questions about Roihu

 Users with no or low LoA should read the instructions on how to elevate their assurance level.

-5. Will existing disk quota extensions on Puhti/Mahti automatically apply on Roihu as well?
+8. Are existing disk quota extensions on Puhti/Mahti automatically applied on Roihu as well?

 No, all projects will start with default quotas.
 Any quota extensions must be applied for separately and the needs properly motivated.